noubre/seekdeep/README.md

 - No clustering or sharding of conversations
 - No persistence of chat history between sessions

+## Troubleshooting

+### Common Issues

+1. **Unknown Message Type**
+   - **Symptom**: Console errors showing "Unknown message type"
+   - **Solution**: Ensure both host and peers are running the same version of the application.
+Refresh browser windows to load the latest code.

+2. **Model Dropdown Not Updating**
+   - **Symptom**: Peer's model dropdown doesn't show host's models
+   - **Solution**: Click the refresh button next to the model dropdown to request models from the host

+3. **Ollama Connection Errors**
+   - **Symptom**: "Failed to fetch" errors in console
+   - **Solution**: Make sure Ollama is running on port 11434 and you have the requested models installed

+## Compatibility with Pear Runtime

+This implementation is specifically designed to work with Pear Runtime's Bare environment:

+- Avoids using Node.js native modules that aren't supported in Bare
+- Uses a direct P2P implementation with Hyperswarm instead of relying on third-party proxying libraries
+- Implements a custom messaging protocol over the raw P2P connections
+- Efficiently manages peer connections and message routing

 ## System Architecture

 ### High-Level Components